citelab/JAMScript/qstart.md

 Follow the instructions in the [docker installation](../docker) page to get the tools and images for the docker-based JAMScript.

-At this point, any examples related to JView (the visualization and control part of JAMScript) will not work with a docker-based installation.
+At this time, any example program related to JView (the visualization and control part of JAMScript) will not work with a docker-based installation.

 ## A Calculator Example